2eenx/Rag/README.md

    also made it so the player does not run exactly to the interacted object but rather a litle bit in front.

+   also added UI for dialogue but was just messing with it and it does not function

+   finally there is no visual queue for when you are interacting but if you check the console the correct interactions are sent.